pedrohfsilva/FerrariStoreFrontend/README.md

 ### Requirements

-# Platform Overview

-Our platform supports **customers** and **administrators** with tailored functionalities.

-## Administrator Features
-- **Inventory Management**: Adjust stock levels, add, or remove items.
-- **Account Control**: Create and manage administrator accounts.

-## Customer Features
-- **E-Commerce**: Browse products, select quantities, and checkout via credit card.
-- **Profile Management**: Update personal details and save delivery addresses.

-## Unique Feature
-**Interactive Engine Sounds**: A dedicated button on product pages plays realistic engine sounds for car miniatures—enhancing the shopping experience for enthusiasts.

-## Technical Note
-**Fully Responsive Design**: Optimized for seamless use across all devices.
+Our website provides comprehensive functionality for both customers and administrators.

+**For administrators**, the system offers complete inventory management capabilities, including stock quantity adjustments, product additions and removals, as well as the ability to create new administrative users.
+All management tools are accessible through an intuitive dashboard.

+**For customers**, we provide a full-featured shopping system where users can create personal accounts, browse our product catalog, select desired quantities, and add items to their cart.
+The checkout process includes credit card payments and delivery address management.
+Users can also update their profile information at any time.

+As a **unique selling point**, we've implemented an interactive feature that allows customers to hear authentic engine sounds for each car miniature directly on the product page through a dedicated button.
+This special functionality was designed to provide automotive enthusiasts with a more immersive experience.

+All website pages feature **fully responsive design**, ensuring an optimized user experience across all devices from desktops to smartphones.

 ### Navigation Diagram